oasis-main/oasis-rpi/README.md

 **5. Use with Oasis-Network for Dashboard, Remote Monitoring, & AI (internet required)**

-Press the 'connect' button on your system.
+Press the 'connect_internet' button on your system.
 Alternatively, you may open up a python3 shell in the oasis-grow directory and run:

 ```
 import api